-- a.
-Measurement: Will be measured by lump sum. - b.
-Payment: The lump sum contract price for DEMOLITION shall include all costs for labor, materials, and equipment associated with demolition of the existing concrete tank, disconnection and salvage of the existing tank appurtenances and booster station components to the Owner, wastehaul of any non-salvaged material, and demolition of piping, and appurtenances as shown on the Plans and as specified in Section 01900.
+- 1. High Flow Pump - a.
+Measurement: Shall be measured by lump sum. - b.
+Payment: The lump sum price for HIGH FLOW PUMP shall include all costs for labor, materials, and equipment to furnish and install a high flow pump as a part of the packaged booster pump skid as described herein and as shown on the Plans.
+This item includes the pump, motor, and accessories as shown on the Plans.